 Mechanism of Oral Contraceptives Action

-See also Alesse Birth Control Description
+See also Birth Control Pills: General Description and Alcohol Interaction

 The mechanism of action is based on blockade of ovulation, implantation, change transport gametes and corpus luteum function caused by combined oral contraceptives.